-GIS Report: Drive Time Analysis (Spreadsheet & Map)
+GIS Report: Drive Time Analysis (Maps & Spreadsheets)

-Defaults to 5, 10, and 15 minute drive times for annual consumer expenditures and demographics.
-Drive time meaning the time it takes to drive from one location to the target business.
-This study requires a street address or intersection for mapping purposes.
+Defaults to 5, 10, 15 minute drive times where drive time refers to the time it takes to drive from one location to the target business.
+Study includes Competitor Mapping, Annual Consumer Expenditures, Demographics, Psychographics and Thematic Maps.
+Requires a street address or intersection.
 Specific minutes can be requested.
 Not available for Business to Business (B2B).

-GIS Report: Ring Study Analysis (Spreadsheet & Map)
+GIS Report: Ring Study Analysis (Maps & Spreadsheets)

-Defaults to a 1, 3, 5 mile radius for annual consumer expenditures and demographics; also indicates competitor business locations.
-This study requires a street address or intersection for mapping purposes.
+Defaults to a 1, 3, 5 mile radius.
+Study includes Competitor Mapping, Annual Consumer Expenditures, Demographics, Psychographics and Thematic Maps.
+Requires a street address or intersection.
 Specific mileage can be requested.
 Not available for Business to Business (B2B).